Skip to content

 Pandas DataFrames

-If your data are in a pandas DataFrame, you can provide this as data, and return the results as a pandas Series or DataFrame with consistent indexing:
+If data are in a pandas DataFrame, this can be provided as data, and results returned as a pandas Series or DataFrame with consistent indexing:

 # Define known parameters